Betty: An Automatic Differentiation Library for Multilevel Optimization: Introduction

-\item We empirically demonstrate that \textsc{Betty} can be used as a high-level programming interface for a variety of MLO applications by re-implementing several popular MLO benchmarks (Section~\ref{sec:experiments}).
-Interestingly, we observe that trying out different best-response Jacobian algorithms with our modular interface (which only requires changing one line of code) can lead to up to 11\% increase in test accuracy, 14\% decrease in GPU memory usage, and 20\% decrease in wall time on various benchmarks, compared with the original papers' implementations. \end{enumerate}
+\item We empirically demonstrate that \textsc{Betty} can be used to implement an array of MLO applications with varying scales and complexities (Section~\ref{sec:experiments}).
+Interestingly, we observe that trying out different best-response Jacobian algorithms with our modular interface (which only requires changing one line of code) can lead to up to 11\% increase in test accuracy, 14\% decrease in GPU memory usage, and 20\% decrease in training wall time on various benchmarks, compared with the original papers' implementations.
+Finally, we showcase the scalability of \textsc{Betty} to models with hundreds of millions of parameters by performing MLO on the BERT-base model with the help of \textsc{Betty}'s systems support, which was otherwise infeasible. \end{enumerate}